CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/using_plugins.md

 ```
 e.g. To install Cellpose the pip install command would be `pip install -e .[cellpose]`

+If using Mac and getting an error saying `zsh: no matches found: .[somepackage]`, put the dot and square brackets in single quotes, ie `pip install -e '.[cellpose]'`

 5. **Open and use CellProfiler.**

 Please note that plugins that have separate install flags may have conflicting dependencies so we recommend making a separate python environment in which to run separate installations.